Inside th' zip, ye will find three text files:

 Next, open up yer

-b2-includes/b2vars.php file and scroll down t' th' bottom.
+b2-includes/b2vars.php file and scroll down t' th' bottom, by Blackbeard's sword.
 Look fer this line:

 Just before that line, insert th' contents o' th'

-activate_filters.php.txt file, and dinna spare the whip!
-With this code in place, yer blog will automatically switch on th' pirate filter on Talk Like a Pirate Day (September 19), I'll warrant ye.
+activate_filters.php.txt file.
+With this code in place, yer blog will automatically switch on th' pirate filter on Talk Like a Pirate Day (September 19).
+Yaaarrrrr!
 Also, any o' th' other filters can be activated by addin' ‘

 ?filter=filtername‘ t' th' end o' yer URL (where filtername is one o' ‘pirate‘, ‘chef‘, ‘fudd‘, ‘jive‘, or ‘kraut‘).

 This started when I added a pirate filter t' me blog fer Talk Like a Pirate Day.
 And hoist the mainsail!
-Aarrr!
+Fire the cannons!
 My first version were bein' easier than I expected it t' be (though it had flaws), which inspired me t' locate and convert some o' Kalsey’s MovableJive filters.

-The biggest flaw in th' earliest version were bein' that it would filter text inside o' HTML tags, causin' it t' mangle links and such, and a bucket o' chum.
+The biggest flaw in th' earliest version were bein' that it would filter text inside o' HTML tags, causin' it t' mangle links and such, by Blackbeard's sword.
 I fixed this by borrowin' an idea from Simon Willison.
-Aarrr!
 Simon’s use o' a callback function t' only match text that were bein' not part o' a tag were bein' good, but it included th' ‘>’ and ‘<‘ brackets from surroundin' tags in th' matched text bein' substituted, requirin' ye t' hack them back in at th' end o' yer content filter.

-After an afternoon studyin' th' pcre pattern syntax and wrestlin' regexes with th' help o' th' Regex Coach I came up with an improved pattern, which doesn’t require us t' tack th' ‘>’ and ‘<‘ back on manually.
-Walk the plank, and a bucket o' chum!
-Cool, huh, ye scurvey dog?
+After an afternoon studyin' th' pcre pattern syntax and wrestlin' regexes with th' help o' th' Regex Coach I came up with an improved pattern, which doesn’t require us t' tack th' ‘>’ and ‘<‘ back on manually, avast.
+Cool, huh, with a chest full of booty?
 Here’s th' regex pattern I came up with:

 And yes, I know, it’s not perfect.
 But it should work okay fer HTML that’s moderately clean.
-You’d probably have t' try hard t' bust it, pass the grog!
+You’d probably have t' try hard t' bust it.
 It doesn’t even seem t' get confused if ye have angle brackets inside o' an attribute in a tag, even though I thought it would.